 He had his final lap in education at Osogbo where he went as far as standard five at CMS All Saints’ School.
 He quit school in June 1925 to take up apprenticeship as a drug dispenser at the African Hospital, Osogbo.
 While he completed his apprenticeship, he couldn’t follow it up by making a career out of it because the love for another art was beckoning – he developed an infatuation for machines and the mechanism that powers them.
 Thus he took up an apprenticeship program to become a motor mechanic as well as a blacksmith.
 It wouldn’t be long anyway, when as the youth he was, the exuberance that accompanies swings in decision making and the thirst to explore as seen in young folks soon pushed him off the romance with his first love – automobiles.
 However, he wouldn’t be far away anyway, he was still within orbit when he later opted to make a living as a steam roller driver.
 He was absorbed into the work force by the Public Works Department (PWD).
 That vocation offered him the privilege to be among the road workers who constructed the road from Igbara-Oke to Ilesa.

-On September 25th of same year, Babalola roved on behind the wheels of his steam roller.
-As if doing the bidding of an extraterrestrial force, the steam roller ground to a halt suddenly and abruptly.
-There was no mechanical fault whatsoever to have commanded such.
-Moments later, Babalola was still trying to come to grasp with that when things took another twist – It was a voice calling after him, he believed, with an attendant baritone pitch, like the sound of many waters.
-The calling voice is said to have instructed him to “go into the world and preach the gospel.”
+On September 25th of same year, he believed to have heard a voice calling after him with an attendant baritone pitch, like the sound of many waters.
+The voice instructed him to “go into the world and preach the gospel.”
 It was only a matter of time before he tendered his resignation letter to answer the call.
-Even Mr. Fergusson, the head of his unit, after trying to make him stay by raising his pay couldn’t change the mind of the 24 years old.
-The conviction was so strong, the consequence was no issue – he believed the voice he heard, and curiously sure God will provide while he quit his job and the dough it so readily provide.
+Mr. Fergusson, the head of his unit, after trying to make him stay by raising his pay couldn’t change the mind of the 24 years old.
+His conviction was strong.

 Ayo Babalola joined the Church, Faith Tabernacle in Lagos, a church affiliated to an American Church which believes in divine healing.
 Soon, the elders could identify and respect the gift that was operational in him, and with time his influence was to bring about major transformation in that church, one that had not been felt hitherto.
 Elders of the church sought Babalola’s prayerful input in ascribing another name to the church.
 Thus, through him the church’s name was changed from the Faith Tabernacle to African Apostolic Church.

-However, few days latter, small pox came swooping down upon the populace, an infection they had little answer to at the time, as if lending credence to the prophecy of Babalola.
+Few days after his release, small pox came swooping down upon the populace, an infection they had little answer to at the time, as if lending credence to the prophecy of Babalola.
 Thus, in the place he was persecuted and apprehended, he became the most sought after.
 People already knew of his reported gift of healing, so they sought for him.
-Thus his name and fame spread like wildfire far and near even beyond his clime, and there came the climax of it in the year 1930, the year in which he raised a dead 10 year old boy back to life.
-It was something strange, something of such had never been seen before, save for those accounts rendered on the pages of the scripture.
+Thus his name and fame spread like wildfire far and near even beyond his clime, and there came the climax of it in the year 1930, the year in which a dead 10 year old boy came back to life after prayers by him.

 In 1930, Daniel Ajibola, an elder of the Faith Tabernacle Congregation, resident in Ibadan introduced Babalola to Pastor D. O. Odubanjo, one of the leaders of the Faith Tabemacle in Lagos.
 Pastor Odubanjo in turn introduced the young prophet to the President of the Faith Tabernacle at the time, Senior Pastor Esinsinade, who took his time to listen to the account of the calling and mission of the ministry of the young prophet.
 He and the elders were impressed, thus welcoming him into their midst.
 He was later baptized by Pastor Esinsinade in the lagoon at the back of the Faith Tabernacle Church building at 51, Moloney Bridge Street, Lagos.